This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Upon finding an infringement, the MyCC must require that the infringement be ceased immediately, and may specify steps to be taken to achieve this or give any other appropriate direction.
 The MyCC may bring proceedings before the High Court against any person who fails to comply with its directions and the High Court shall make an order requiring the person to comply with the direction or decision.
 If there is a failure to pay a penalty within the specified period, the High Court shall, apart from ordering the person to pay the penalty, order the person to pay interest at the normal judgment rate running from the day following that on which the payment was due.

-- the role of the enterprise as an instigator or leader, or the enterprise having engaged in coercive behaviour with others;
+- the role of the enterprise as an instigator or leader, or having engaged in coercive behaviour with others;

-- the enterprise having a record of committing similar infringements or other infringements of a part II prohibition (recidivism);
+- whether the enterprise has a record of committing similar infringements or other infringements involving anti-competitive agreements or abuse of dominance (recidivism);

-- a relatively minor role in the infringement especially if involvement is secured by threats or coercion;
+- relatively minor role in the infringement especially if involvement is secured by threats or coercion;

 - cooperation by the enterprise in the investigation;

-- the existence of a corporate compliance programme that is appropriate with regard to the nature and size of the enterprise; and
+- existence of a corporate compliance programme that is appropriate having regard to the nature and size of the business of the enterprise; or

 - any compensation made to victims of the infringements.

-A person aggrieved by the decision of the MyCC may appeal to the Competition Appeal Tribunal (CAT), which has exclusive jurisdiction to review any findings of infringement or non-infringement made by the MyCC.
+A person aggrieved by the decision of the MyCC may appeal to the CAT, which has exclusive jurisdiction to review any findings of infringement or non-infringement made by the MyCC.
 The president of the CAT is a judge of the High Court and the CAT is composed of between seven and 20 other members appointed by the prime minister on the recommendation of the minister charged with the responsibility for domestic trade and consumer affairs.